Who They Are?

 - Boosting and amplifying the efforts of others in their communal and organizational strategic goals and in their cross-movement efforts.

-- CJNV has completed multiple campaigns since their founding in 2015 which seek to bring Jewish activists from around the world to Israel-Palestine to stand shoulder-to-shoulder with Palestinian and Israeli partners for joint struggle, solidarity work, and building deep, intercommunity relationships.
+- CJNV has completed multiple campaigns since their founding in 2015, which seek to bring Jewish activists from around the world to Israel-Palestine to stand shoulder-to-shoulder with Palestinian and Israeli partners for joint struggle, solidarity work, and building deep, inter-community relationships.
 These past campaigns include:

 - The Original Tree Replanting (Feb.
-2015): At the request of the Nasser Family, whose fruit trees were uprooted by the Israeli government, nearly thirty Jewish activists from four countries traveled to their farm to help replant fields and sow seeds of creative, nonviolent activism.
+2015): At the request of the Nasser Family, whose fruit trees were uprooted by the Israeli government, nearly thirty Jewish activists from four countries traveled to the farm to help replant fields and sow seeds of creative, nonviolent activism.
 Part of CJNV's work with this campaign was to ‘repurpose’ the Jewish National Fund mission, which advances an exclusive and discriminatory approach towards land use in Israel and the occupied Palestinian territories.
-CJNV promotes tree planting to enable Palestinian farmers and landowners to protect their private property and to reclaim land stolen by settlers and the Israeli government
+CJNV promotes tree planting to enable Palestinian farmers and landowners to protect their private property and to reclaim land stolen by settlers and the Israeli government.

 - Disrupting the World Zionist Congress, Standing with Susiya (Oct.
 2015): The goal of this campaign was to counter the 2015 World Zionist Congress’ deafening silence on the issue of ending the occupation of Palestine.
 While in Susiya, a small Palestinian village in Area C and thus threatened with demolition orders since 2012, CJNV worked with the villagers of Susiya to complete their olive harvest.
 Harvesting olives is a seemingly simple task made dangerous and risky due to the threat of neighboring settlers who harass and attack Palestinians in efforts to coerce them to leave their land.
-The presence of Jewish, Israeli & international allies can serve to deter settler violence and allow Palestinians to harvest their land.
+The presence of Jewish, Israeli, and international allies can serve to deter settler violence and allow Palestinians to harvest their land.

 - Occupation is Not Our Judaism (Jul.
-2016): During this campaign forty Jewish activists from more than half a dozen countries spent ten days in solidarity and nonviolent resistance with Palestinian communities throughout the West Bank to reclaim stolen property in Hebron and build the first cinema in the city.
+2016): During this campaign, forty Jewish activists from more than half a dozen countries spent ten days in solidarity and nonviolent resistance with Palestinian communities throughout the West Bank to reclaim stolen property in Hebron and build the first cinema in the city.
 The group helped to clear and till land under threat by nearby settlements in Um Al Khair and Susiya, villages in Area C in the South Hebron Hills.
-They also hosted a block party with residents of Batan al-Hawa where CJNV helped initiate “Cinema Hebron”.
+They also hosted a block party with residents of Batan al-Hawa, where CJNV helped initiate “Cinema Hebron”.

-- Justice Justice You Shall Pursue (May 2017): Fifty years since the beginning of the occupation of the West Bank, Gaza and East Jerusalem, CJNV brought an unprecedented cohort of 130 Jewish justice seekers to the West Bank and East Jerusalem to participate in a week of shoulder-to-shoulder solidarity work in various Palestinian communities and culminated in a 300-person joint civil disobedience action, Sumud: Freedom Camp.
+- Justice Justice You Shall Pursue (May 2017): Fifty years since the beginning of the occupation of the West Bank, Gaza and East Jerusalem, CJNV brought an unprecedented cohort of 130 Jewish justice seekers to the West Bank and East Jerusalem to participate in a week of shoulder-to-shoulder solidarity work in various Palestinian communities.
+This campaign culminated in a 300-person joint civil disobedience action, Sumud: Freedom Camp.
 Standing with the village of Sarura, the coalition reclaimed their village lands from which they were displaced in 1997.
 Never before has such a large and diverse cohort of Jews from around the world joined Palestinians on the ground in the Occupied Territories.
 The coalition also joined with Palestinian communities in Existence-is-Resistance projects in Issawiya, Batan al-Hawa, Um Al Khair, Susiya, and Hebron.

 - CJNV has relationships with a variety of Palestinian and Israeli grassroots activists to support their ongoing projects and resistance work.
-CJNV activists will engage in a range of nonviolent campaigns and activities in the West Bank, East Jerusalem and central/southern Israel.
+CJNV activists will engage in a range of nonviolent campaigns and activities in the West Bank, East Jerusalem, and central/southern Israel.